-The first among things to do in Stillwater MN is taking the Stillwater Trolley.
-This guided 45-minute tour will introduce the town, past old mansions, down Main Street, and stopping at points of interest.
+First on our list of awesome things to do in Stillwater MN is taking the Stillwater Trolley.
+This guided 45-minute tour will introduce passengers to the town.
+Travel past old mansions, down Main Street, and stop along the route at points of interest.
 Entertaining and articulate guides will tell you Stillwater’s history and about famous and infamous residents.

 If you’re looking for a romantic moonlight cruise, you’re in luck.
 What about a gondola?
 Perfect for a couple, plus the gondolier.
-The boat ride comes with extra amenities, like a picnic, or blankets for chilly nights on the water.
+River Gondola Rides come with extra amenities, like a picnic, or blankets for chilly nights on the water.

 For more activity on the water, you can rent a canoe, kayak, or a stand-up paddleboard.
 There’s no shortage of places to rent from, either in the state park or downtown Stillwater.
 Unlike the guided tours, you get out on the water on your power.
 Explore St. Croix River on your own, or head out of Stillwater for an adventure on another nearby river or lake.

-For the best view of the St. Croix River Valley, nothing beats a hot air balloon ride.
+For the best view of the St. Croix River Valley, nothing beats River Valley Hot Air Balloon Rides.
 Take off early in the morning and float with the breeze high above the land.
 You start an unforgettable experience with a slice of fresh-baked apple pie.
 Then when you get back to the base, you’re toasted with champagne in souvenir glasses.
 Is there anything better?

 And then there’s fishing.
 Have you ever battled a muskellunge or a walleye?
 The St. Croix is teeming with fish.
 Besides muskies and pike, there are bass, sunfish, sturgeon, gar, and catfish.
 No boat?
 No problem.
 You can fish from several places along the river, even in downtown Stillwater.